 Choose the Correct Box

-The type of cardboard box you use while packing is important, and small boxes are frequently the best choice for packing fragile objects.
-Small boxes are easy to carry and restrict movement that might happen in a larger box.
+The type of moving box you use while packing is important, and small boxes are frequently the best choice for packing fragile objects.
+Small boxes are easy to carry and restrict item movement that might happen in a larger box.
 Ensure your box is thick and has built-in handles, and add an extra layer of tape underneath for more protection.
 Label these boxes with a “Fragile” sticker.

 Restrict Movement